nextapps-de/mikado/README.md

 view.refresh();
 ```

-Passing an components root node or an index to the refresh method performs faster than passing no parameter.
+Passing a components root node or an index to the refresh method performs faster than passing no parameter.

 __Hint:__ You can also use the refresh method when new items was pushed (added to the end) or was removed from the end.
 You cannot use refresh when new items was inserted/removed/arranged/replaced before the end, this requires ___.render()___.